-- (a) The employee is entitled to be credited with a portion of the commission paid to the employer, incentive payments or bonuses calculated in accordance with a written agreement, for any transaction where: - (i) there was an existing legally-enforceable contract either: - before the cessation of the employee's employment; - if the employer gave notice to the employee, during the notice period; or - if the employer asked the employee to waive the notice period and the employee agrees, during the notice period to which the employee would have been otherwise entitled; and - (ii) the employer is paid commission by the client in respect of the existing legally enforceable contract referred to in clause 9.4(a)(i); and - (iii) the commission payment referred to in clause 9.4(a)(ii) is cleared into the employer's bank account. - (b) Unless the written agreement specifies otherwise, the portion of the commission referred to in clause 9.4(a) must be the same as that with which the employee would have been entitled to be credited if employment had continued. - (a) Following cessation of employment, the employee is entitled to be credited with a portion of the commission, incentive payments or bonuses calculated in accordance with the terms of the written agreement made pursuant to clauses 9.1 or 9.7 of the award, but only in the following circumstances: - (i) where the employee's employment is terminated for reason of the employee's serious misconduct, there was a legally-enforceable contract in place for the sale or lease of the property before the cessation date of the employee's employment; or

-(ii) where the employment is terminated for any other reason, there was a legally-enforceable contract in place for the sale or lease of the property prior to the expiration date of the exclusive agency period.
+- (a) Following cessation of employment, the employee is entitled to be credited with a portion of the commission, incentive payments or bonuses calculated in accordance with the terms of the written agreement made pursuant to clauses 9.1 or 9.7 of the Award, but only in the following circumstances: - (i) where the employee's employment is terminated for reason of the employee's serious misconduct, there was a legally enforceable contract in place for the sale or lease of the property before the cessation date of the employee's employment; or - (ii) where the employee is terminated for any other reason, there was a legally enforceable contract in place for the sale or lease of the property prior to the expiration date of the exclusive agency period.

 For the purpose of this sub-clause, "exclusive agency period" means the period for which the employer has the exclusive right to sell or lease a property under the executed and valid agency agreement that was in effect at the time the employee's employment ceased.
-For avoidance of doubt, there will be no entitlement under this clause where the property for sale or lease has been listed other than on an exclusive agency basis.
+There is no entitlement under this clause where the property for sale or lease has been listed other than on an exclusive agency basis.

-- (b) Unless the written agreement made under either clause 9.1 or 9.7 of this award specifies otherwise, the portion of the commission, incentive payments or bonuses referred to in subclause 9.4(a) must be the same as that with which the employee would have been entitled to be credited if their employment had continued. - (c) Any entitlement to commission, incentive payments or bonuses calculated under this sub-clause only arises once the employer is paid commission by the client in respect of the sale or lease of the property to which the legally enforceable contract relates and the commission payment is cleared into the employer's bank account
+- (b) Unless the written agreement made either under clause 9.1 or 9.7 of this Award specifies otherwise, the portion of the commission, incentive payments or bonuses referred to in clause 9.4(a) must be the same must be the same as that with which the employee would have been entitled to be credited if their employment had continued. - (c) Any entitlement to commission, incentive payments or bonuses calculated under this sub-clause only arises once the employer is paid commission by the client in respect of the sale or lease of the property to which the legally enforceable contract relates and the commission payment is cleared into the employer's bank account.